zardus/idalink/README.md

 - ida
 - screen
+- rpyc in your Python environment outside of IDA
-- rpyc (included in the repository, actually, because it's easier to use from within IDA that way)
+- rpyc in your IDA Python environment.
+This is actually included in the repository, because it's easier.

 ## Setup